 From the quarantine-15 to the standard holiday weight gain, it’s safe to say that this year and last year were not kind to your waistline.
 Despite the omicron scare, there does seem to be a light at the end of the tunnel that is this pandemic.
 In times of uncertainty, however, many people resort to food for comfort.
 Are we right or are we right?
 It’s too easy to find comfort in food, especially when holiday treats and sweets attack you from all angles.

 The holiday season is fast-paced, what with shopping, end of the year projects, travel, and coordinating with family.
-While the holidays will look a little different this year because of COVID-19, it’s still important to carve out a portion of your day for physical activity.
-If you don’t feel safe or it’s too cold to head to an outdoor gym or exercise outside, engage in the following exercises that you can do no matter where you spend the holidays.
+Even though the holidays involve a lot of family time, functions, gatherings, parties, and more, it’s still important to carve out a portion of your day for physical activity.
+If you don’t feel safe heading to the gym or it’s too cold to exercise at an outdoor gym or outside, engage in the following exercises that you can do no matter where you spend the holidays.